Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 Private 5G Networks in Factories: When It Makes Sense

-Private 5G networks are the connectivity proposal for industrial environments that don’t want to depend on public operators nor settle for Wi-Fi.
-High capacity, low latency, broad coverage, many connected devices, criticality slicing.
-After years of hype, in 2024 there are real installations with measurable metrics.
+Private 5G networks are the connectivity proposal for industrial environments that don’t want to depend on public operators or settle for Wi-Fi: high capacity, low latency, broad coverage, thousands of connected devices, and criticality slicing.
+After years of hype, there are real installations with measurable metrics.
 This article covers architecture, comparison with alternatives, costs, and when investment makes sense.

 What a Private 5G Is

 A private 5G network is a radio + core deployment operated by the enterprise (or contracted provider) over dedicated spectrum.
-Modalities:
+Three modalities:

 • Private licensed spectrum: national allocations (Germany 3.7-3.8 GHz, Spain CPPRP 3.8-4.2 GHz).
 The company has exclusive rights.